aceismtemple/new-heavens-and-a-new-earth/Topics/PrayingRequisites.md

 ### *Daniel 9:3 — “I set my face unto the Lord… with fasting, and sackcloth, and ashes.”*

-Daniel approached God not with pride, not with entitlement, but with deep humility.
-Fasting, sackcloth, and ashes were signs of genuine brokenness and reverence before God.
+Daniel approached HaShem not with pride, not with entitlement, but with deep humility.
+Fasting, sackcloth, and ashes were signs of genuine brokenness and reverence before HaShem.

-Throughout the Old Testament, God is consistently drawn to humility:
+Throughout the Old Testament, HaShem is consistently drawn to humility:

 ### **Psalm 51:17**

-> *“A broken and a contrite heart, O God, thou wilt not despise.”*
+> *“A broken and a contrite heart, O HaShem, thou wilt not despise.”*

-Daniel’s heart was in the condition God never despises—contrite, surrendered, broken before Him.
+Daniel’s heart was in the condition HaShem never despises—contrite, surrendered, broken before Him.

 Heaven responds to humble hearts.